Symmetry and Invariant Bases in Finite Element Exterior Calculus: Notation and Definitions

+The first equation is also true when $r = 0$ and $k<n$, and the second equation is also true when $r = 0$; the vector spaces are trivial in those cases.
+The sets \eqref{math:canonicalspanningset} are called the \emph{canonical spanning sets}. \footnote{This is a minor abuse of terminology: the space $\bbF\mathring\calP_0\Lambda^{n}(T)$ is one-dimensional but the corresponding set $\calS\mathring\calP_0\Lambda^{k}(T)$ is empty.}

-These canonical spanning sets are generally not linearly independent and so it remains to state an explicit bases for the spaces \eqref{math:finiteelementspacedefinitions}.
-We can give some simply examples whenever $r \geq 1$.
-We define the sets of barycentric differential forms
+The canonical spanning sets are generally not linearly independent and hence not bases.
+However, further constraining the indices in the canonical spanning sets produces the following bases (see~\cite{licht2022basis}).
+When $r \geq 1$, we define the sets of barycentric differential forms

 A particular feature of these bases and spanning sets are their inclusion relations.
 On the one hand, the bases are subsets of the spanning sets,

 On the other hand, the generators for the spaces with boundary conditions are contained in the generators for the unconstrained spaces,